Once creatures of Old West yore, the national mammal can be seen in a park or preserve near you.

 Illinois: Two preserves, not far from Chicago, have herds of bison.

-Just east of Dixon on the Rock River, the Nature Conservancy owns Nachusa Grasslands, which has a herd of 75.
+Just east of Dixon on the Rock River, the Nature Conservancy owns Nachusa Grasslands, which has a herd of more than 100.
 They can be seen from roadsides.

-There's a herd of 27 bison in Midewin National Tallgrass Prairie, south of Joliet.
+There's another growing herd of bison in Midewin National Tallgrass Prairie, south of Joliet.
 They can be seen by hiking or biking to the fence line.
-There's a Welcome Center, and families can borrow a "bison box'' of education materials.
+There's a Welcome Center, and families can borrow a "bison box'' of educational materials.

 They can be seen from viewing points along the road or from hiking trails.